Food and Drug Administration, HHS.

 Final rule; delay of effective date.

-In accordance with an order issued by the U.S. District Court for the Eastern District of Texas, this action delays the effective date of the final rule (“Tobacco Products; Required Warnings for Cigarette Packages and Advertisements”), which published on March 18, 2020, from June 18, 2021, to October 16, 2021.
+As required by an order issued by the U.S. District Court for the Eastern District of Texas, this action delays the effective date of the final rule (“Tobacco Products; Required Warnings for Cigarette Packages and Advertisements”), which published on March 18, 2020.
+The new effective date is October 11, 2022.

 Start Further Info